-In this article, I will post a brief travelogue shared by a friend, Kaustubh Kale, who recently traveled to Ladakh by Public Transport Services.
-This travelogue details and provide some important information on how you can go to Ladakh; completely depending upon Public transport like bus and shared taxis.
-Kaustubh also shares information on where he stayed during his trip and how much it cost him.
+In this article, I will post a brief travelogue of my recent trip to Leh Ladakh by public transport.
+This travelogue details and provides some important information on how you can go to Ladakh; completely depending upon Public transport like bus and shared taxis.
+I have also shared information on where I stayed during his trip and how much it cost me.
 If you too are planning a trip to Ladakh in near future; by public transport and intending to keep it within a budget; then I am sure the information below will be of extreme help.

 Ladakh, the very name entices and intrigues.
 I do not believe there is anyone in our country today that has even the slightest of interest in traveling and hasn’t either been to Ladakh already or is not planning to do so.